krishkalai07/SchoolWork/BBUS220/Chapter6.md

 ## Production - definitions
 Term | Definition
 --- | ---
-Factor of production | an input used in a good or service (workerk) Production | converts inputs to outputs by using technology Short run | period of time when at least one factor of production is fixed Long run | period of time where all inputs are variable
+Factor of production | an input used in a good or service (workers) Production | converts inputs to outputs by using technology Short run | period of time when at least one factor of production is fixed Long run | period of time where all inputs are variable

 ## Diminishing Marginal Product of Labor
-- Run a fast food restraunt. increases in input evenctually cause output to input at a slower rate
+- Run a fast food restaurant. increases in input eventually cause output to input at a slower rate
   - Laborer 1: total output 5
   - Laborer 2: total output 15, increase by 10
   - Laborer 3: total output 30, increase by 15